VAT Records and Books of Accounts - KSA

 - Documents related to VAT returns, invoices, and other related transactions.

-VAT accounts of Saudi businesses is the ongoing tax balance it has with GAZT or The Saudi Arabian General Authority of Zakat and Income Tax.
+VAT accounts of Saudi businesses is the ongoing tax balance it has with ZATCA or The Saudi Arabian Zakat, Tax and Customs Authority.
 Each VAT account will reflect all the tax debits, and credits paid, used and accumulated over time.